Nisalbim/AM4034_Mini_project_Group_2/README.md

 ## Project Overview

-Monkeypox is a contagious disease caused by a virus that can be transmitted from person to person and from animals to humans.
+Monkeypox is a contagious disease caused by a virus that can be transmitted from person to person and from animal to humans.
 This project explores the transmission dynamics of Mpox using an ABM approach, which provides a more detailed and individual-level perspective compared to traditional compartmental models.

 ## Table 1: Parameter Values